ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-52. You friend, who is experimenting with the tanh activation function designed a small CNN with only one hidden layer and a linear output (8.25):
+Q. You friend, who is experimenting with the tanh activation function designed a small CNN with only one hidden layer and a linear output (8.25):

 <table align='center'>
   <tr>